BvDod/Vector-Quantized-ViT-VAE-Image-Reconstruction/readme.md

 ## UPDATE: Vision-Transformer based encoder and decoder.
 The decoder and encoder architecture can now be changed from CNN-based to ViT-based by switching *encoder_architecture* and *decoder_architecture* from *CNN* to *VIT*.
 Also added support for reconstruction on high resolution celebrity face: the celebA dataset, see *train_celebA.py*.
 Now using a latent representation that 1/64th the size of the input resolution

+## Other Updates
+- 9/4/2025: Implemented Perplexity of the codebook as a metric, which is also logged.
+Perplexity quantifies to what degree the available embeddings in the codebook are being used (and in what relative proportion as well)

 ## Introduction
 The Vector Quantized VAE is a variation of the Variational Auto Encoder, where the latent space consists of a limited amount of discrete embeddings, which are "quantized" to, using a closest neighbour search.
 These discrete embeddings are learned during training, and result in easier training, less likelyhood of posterior-collapse and often sharper looking reconstructions.